desmondezo1/ZenRead/CONTRIBUTING.md

 5. Submit a pull request through the GitHub website using the template provided.

+## Setting Up Chrome Extension Environment

+To set up the ZenRead Chrome extension for development and testing:

+1. Navigate to `chrome://extensions/` in the Google Chrome browser.
+2. Enable 'Developer mode' at the top right corner.
+3. Click 'Load unpacked' and select the `dist` or `build` folder from the cloned ZenRead repository.
+4. The ZenRead extension should now be installed in your Chrome browser for development testing.

 ## How to Report a Bug

 If you find a security vulnerability, do NOT open an issue.
 Email [desmondezoojile@gmail.com](mailto:desmondezoojile@gmail.com) instead.